 Outside equities, a similar framework as for equities can be applied to debt-related issuance for corporates (investment grade and high yield).
-Fixed income engagement is

-How water risks have been implemented in the asset management world less well developed than equity investor engagement, but there is a strong case for this type of investor action32.
+Fixed income engagement is less well developed than equity investor engagement, but there is a strong case for this type of investor action.
 We note that there can be differences in priorities between fixed income and equity investors, but both should have similar views on the importance of companies strengthening their sustainability policies and actions.

-30 World Bank (August 2019).
+&lt;sup>30 World Bank (August 2019).
 'Quality Unknown - The Invisible Water Crisis

-31 City of Montréal (2015) Climate Adaptation plan 2015-2020
+&lt;sup>31 City of Montréal (2015) Climate Adaptation plan 2015-2020

-Limited progress on ESG integration has been made for Sovereign debt33, but this needs to become an important focus area, as governments are responsible for defining legislation about the use of natural resources as well as economic activities and urban structure, which have significant impacts on water risk.
+Limited progress on ESG integration has been made for Sovereign debt, but this needs to become an important focus area, as governments are responsible for defining legislation about the use of natural resources as well as economic activities and urban structure, which have significant impacts on water risk.
 Our view is that we should define a rating structure, which could be the basis both for risk assessment and positive engagements.
 At the end of the day, from an investment perspective, it is all about capital and returns and the final consumer wishing to ensure that the user of that capital is considering water risk.